cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_SDK.md

 ### z/OS User Program API

 The Compuware Host Services API provides users with methods to programmatically launch and communicate with their own z/OS programs.
+These programs can be developed with the Compuware Shared Services Application Programing Interaction.
+For more information about developing a z/OS program that can communicate with Topaz Workbench, see view the [CSS TP Application Programming Interface](http://frontline.compuware.com/doc/cy/CY1702/html/CSS_UserRef/Responsive%20HTML5/index.html#t=CSS_UserRef%2Fappx_cwAPI%2Fappx_cwAPI.htm) documentation.

 The following actions are provided regarding z/OS user programs: